habedi/omni-lpr/docs/README.md

 This setup is ideal for production as it allows the server to handle many REST API requests in parallel.

 - **Default Behavior**: By default, the Docker images start with 4 worker processes.
-- **The MCP Problem**: The MCP is stateful.
+- **The MCP Problem**: The MCP is stateful (in most cases).
 With multiple workers, Gunicorn may route requests for the same session to different processes, causing errors.
 - **Solution**: If you plan to use the MCP interface, you must configure the Docker container to run with only one worker.
 You can do this by setting the `GUNICORN_WORKERS` environment variable.